dmil/code4policy/git/08-forking.md

 1. Step 1: Fork my repository [`dmil/simple-website`](https://github.com/dmil/simple-website).

 2. Go to Settings > GitHub Pages and select the "master" branch as the source.
+Wait a few seconds and then go to http://`your-username`.github.io/simple-website to make sure github pages is set up correctly.

 3. Clone the forked repository to your Development folder.